relimation/dakthi/dakthi.md

 	s'te	y'all	2.PL
 	ke  	he/she	3.SG
 	s'ke	they	3.PL
+	qe	it	ANIM.SG
+	s'qe	its	ANIM.PL
+	qela	it	INAN.SG
+	s'qela	its	INAN.PL

 Note that the plural forms have a strong sense of collective memory. "s'pe" best translates as "we, who have shared memory" rather than English "we, who are in proximity to the speaker"; similarly for the 2nd and 3rd persons.
 A Dakthi would prefer passive constructions such as "the people" to avoid referring a group of mixed company with a collective pronoun, even if "the people" includes the speaker or audience.